rkaranam/nexmo-developer/_documentation/comms-sdks/overview.md

 title: Overview
 ---

-# Nexmo Stitch Overview [Developer Preview]
+# Nexmo Comms SDKs Overview

-Documentation for the product formerly known as Stitch will go here.

-Nexmo Stitch is a conversation-centric product consisting of iOS, Android, and JavaScript SDKs and an API.
+Nexmo Comms SDKs is a conversation-centric product consisting of SDKs for iOS, Android, and JavaScript and a [REST API](/api/conversation).

 Stitch enables communications across multiple channels including: